SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Getting up often at night to urinate

 Before you have surgery, your provider will suggest you make changes in how you eat or drink.
-You may also be asked to try taking medicine.
+You may also be asked to try taking one or more medicines.
 Part of your prostate may need to be removed if these steps do not help.
 TURP is one of the most common types of prostate surgery.
 Other procedures are also available.

 Your provider will consider the following when deciding on the type of surgery: